Mother/Daughter Adventures at the Best Sedona Spa

 The Best Spa In Sedona Exceeds Expectations

 The spa staff had a warmth and genuine love of their craft.
-Each spa treatment opened up my mind to new ways of seeing and listening.
+Each spa treatment opened my mind to new ways of seeing and listening.
 And each was as relaxing as I’d hoped.
 My mom, sister, and I all agreed that the spa treatments were restorative in multiple ways.
-Ways that I wish I could reproduce in my ‘real life’.
+Ways that I wish I could reproduce in my ‘real life.’

 Beyond Mii Amo

 One highlight was the Chapel of the Holy Cross.
 An earth-toned and delicate chapel that looks as if it is hovering on the edge of a butte.
 Inspired by the Empire State Building in the 1930s, it was finally completed in 1957.
-Picturesque from every angle, the main cross of the chapel’s exterior dives directly into the red rocks.
+Picturesque from every angle, the central cross of the chapel’s exterior dives directly into the red rocks.

 The best places to dine in Sedona

-Tortas de Fuego is a brightly-lit Mexican eatery that specializes in, (you know it, tortas).
+Tortas de Fuego is a brightly-lit Mexican eatery that specializes in (you know it, tortas).
 Also known for its burritos and nachos, no one will go home hungry after a meal in one of Sedona’s most popular jaunts.

 One last hike at Sedona’s best spa

 On my final morning, I took one last vista hike and decided to head out without a camera.
-I was afraid I would regret it, not having the chance to capture something that had eluded me before.
-For almost an hour, I sat in the shade watching the sun creep along the edge of the rock formations.
-Was the light creating the character of the mountains, or simply revealing it?
+I was afraid I would regret not having the chance to capture something that had eluded me before.
+For almost an hour, I sat in the shade, watching the sun creep along the edge of the rock formations.
+Was the light creating the character of the mountains or simply revealing it?
 Without the distraction of a camera, I was fully present in nature and lost in thought.

 I’m not sure why I’m surprised that I was less distracted looking at the mountains with my eyes vs through a lens.
-But, it was one of my favorite moments of the trip.
+But it was one of my favorite moments of the trip.

 A few days after returning home from Sedona, I was listening to a podcast by Elizabeth Gilbert, the author of Eat, Pray Love.
 She confessed, “I prefer to live in an enchanted world.”
 A world where even the air is enchanted?

-Well said, Ms. Gilbert, I’m right there with you.
+Well said, Ms. Gilbert.
+I’m right there with you.

-get my Free Sedona Hot Sheet
+Get my Free Sedona Hot Sheet

 This is really interesting, You’re a very skilled blogger.